Big Fusion News From DOE Triggers Heavy Trading in US Nuclear Corp Stock

 This is absolutely wonderful news for a truly green energy future.
 But Lawrence Livermore Lab admits their mega-laser technology will not scale and cannot be the technology that will feed the worlds electric power grids, thus replacing nuclear fission and the high polluting coal, oil, and gas-based power plants.

-In 2010 US Nuclear Corp (OTCQB: UCLE) was recognized by Lawrence Livermore Lab for its role in Livermore’s NIF National Ignition Facility “Project of the Year” in which Livermore significantly advanced its fusion energy program.
+In 2010 US Nuclear Corp UCLE was recognized by Lawrence Livermore Lab for its role in Livermore's NIF National Ignition Facility "Project of the Year" in which Livermore significantly advanced its fusion energy program.

 In the last several years there have been hundreds if not thousands of fusion development projects started by government and private companies.
 Each looking to achieve the goal of producing electric power, and each with its own physicists and its own approach.
 Some of them sputtered forward, many have turned out to be dead ends.
 A few of them have shown promise and may become the General Electric companies of the fusion industry.
 In fact, US Nuclear has invested in very promising MIFTI and MIFTEC is strongly supportive of their fusion generators.
 MIFTI expects to be an outstanding leader among the competitors.